dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/detail-panel-related-tab.jpg

-* Depending on what are searching for you might want to change the sort order.
+* Depending on what you are searching for you might want to change the sort order.
 If you select "Association Type" in the upper drop-down menu you get a different view onto the same data: Think of a working situation where you look for all publications the selected person wrote or for all organizations that person is related to.
 You could list them with the sort order "Association Type" as shown here:

 .. image:: _static/detail-panel-related-tab-sort-order.jpg